1954 Guatemalan coup d'état: United Fruit Company lobbying

-By 1950, the United Fruit Company's annual profits were 65 million U.S. dollars, twice as large as the revenue of the government of Guatemala.
-The company was the largest landowner in Guatemala, and virtually owned Puerto Barrios, Guatemala's only port to the Atlantic Ocean, allowing it to make profits from the flow of goods through the port.
+By 1950, the United Fruit Company's (now Chiquita) annual profits were 65 million U.S. dollars, twice as large as the revenue of the government of Guatemala.
+The company was the largest landowner in Guatemala, and virtually owned Puerto Barrios, Guatemala's only port to the Atlantic, allowing it to profit from the flow of goods through the port.
 Because of its long association with Ubico's government, Guatemalan revolutionaries saw the UFC as an impediment to progress after 1944.
 This image was reinforced by the company's discriminatory policies against the native population.
 Owing to its size, the reforms of Arévalo's government affected the UFC more than other companies.
 Among other things, the new labor code allowed UFC workers to strike when their demands for higher wages and job security were not met.
-The company saw itself as being specifically targeted by the reforms, and refused to negotiate with the numerous sets of strikers, despite frequently being in violation of the new laws.
+The company saw itself as being targeted by the reforms, and refused to negotiate with strikers, despite frequently being in violation of the new laws.
 The company's troubles were compounded with the passage of Decree 900 in 1952.
 Of the 550000 acre that the company owned, only 15 percent was being cultivated; the rest was idle, and thus came under the scope of the agrarian reform law.